crrood/adyen_python_sandbox/README.md

+##This project is no longer being maintained, please see [this repo](https://github.com/crrood/adyen_integration_samples) for up to date samples

 # adyen_python_sandbox
 Code samples for (almost) all of the available Adyen integrations, meant as a reference for an end-to-end implementation.